Starring: Guy Williams (Zorro and Don Diego), Henry Calvin (Sergeant Garcia), Gene Sheldon (Bernardo), George J. Lewis (Don Alejandro).

 Each of the episodes is described below in airdate order.
-Expanded descriptions are available for select episodes and will be added for the remaining ones as the site is updated.
+Expanded descriptions are available for select episodes and are available by clicking on the episode title.
+More expanded descriptions will be added as the site is updated.

 The story of the masked rider in Old California opens as Don Diego de la Vega is returning to California from Spain, where he has been studying for several years.
 He passes the time at sea by fencing with the ship's captain, who tells him that the Pueblo de Los Angeles is under the rule of a cruel dictator, Capitan Monastario.
 This helps Diego understand the meaning behind a vague letter his father had sent urging him to return home.

 Realizing that open opposition to Monastario and his troops would be fruitless, Diego decides to work in secrecy.
 He assumes the role of a foppish student more interested in books than in swordplay.
 To protect his true identity, Diego will become El Zorro - "The Fox".
 His servant Bernardo, a mute, also takes on a new role when he decides to pretend he is deaf, thus allowing him access to secrets he can share with Diego.

 Not long after they arrive in Los Angeles, the travelers are provided with proof of the capitan's cruelty.
 Don Ignacio Torres, a neighbor of Diego's, is thrown into jail for treason, and others are jailed for taxes they cannot pay.
 Diego notes the injustices in silence before traveling to his father's hacienda.